 The anti-discrimination legislation consists of the Discrimination Act, which prohibits both direct and indirect discrimination as well as harassment in working life based on gender, gender identity or expression, ethnic origin, religion or belief, disability, sexual orientation and age.
 Furthermore, employers may neither discriminate against part-time nor fixed-term employees, nor treat an applicant or an employee unfairly on grounds related to parental leave under Swedish law.
 Trade union representatives are also protected from discrimination based on their union activities.

-3. Protections Against Harassment
+Protections against Harassment

-If an employer becomes aware that an employee considers that he or she has been subjected to harassment or sexual harassment in connection with work by someone performing work at the employer’s establishment, the employer is obliged to investigate the circumstances surrounding the alleged harassment and where appropriate take the measures that can reasonably be demanded to prevent harassment in the future.
+The employer is required to work with active measures and to take preventive actions against discrimination, reprisals and other hindrance of equal rights and opportunities in their business.
+Employers with 25 or more employees must have a policy and a contingency plan detailing their work with such active measures.
+If an employer becomes aware that an employee considers that he or she has been subjected to harassment or sexual harassment in connection with work at the employer’s establishment, the employer is obliged to investigate the circumstances surrounding the alleged harassment and where appropriate take the measures that can reasonably be demanded to prevent harassment in the future.

 Employer’s Obligation to Provide Reasonable Accommodations

 According to the Discrimination Act an employer that provides inadequate accessibility, meaning that a person with disability is disadvantaged through a failure to take measures for accessibility to enable the person to come into a situation comparable with that of persons without this disability where such measures are reasonable, can be liable to pay damages.
 The prohibition of discrimination in the form of inadequate accessibility does not apply to a person enquiring about work.
 In addition, the Working Environment Act obliges the employer to adjust the company operations to the employee’s individual possibilities and needs.